Customer portal development: self-service applications for your clients

 Shared-data approach: The portal sees a filtered view of the same data, not a copy of it.
 One source of truth, two audiences.
 This eliminates the synchronisation problem entirely but requires the data scoping architecture described above.

 For businesses that need to connect the portal to external systems (payment gateways, accounting software, third-party APIs), the integration layer handles the translation.
 The portal does not call Xero or Stripe directly.
-It calls your application's API, which orchestrates the external interaction, handles errors, and maintains consistency.
+It calls your application's API, which orchestrates the external interaction, processes incoming webhooks, handles errors, and maintains consistency.

 When customer portal development is worth the investment